How to Create an Impressive Online Marketing Portfolio (Even with No Experience)

 Your LinkedIn profile can serve as your online portfolio.
 Many employers are familiar with it; some ask for the link to your LinkedIn profile when you apply.
 And it’s completely free to use.

 Not only do you have the ability to write a compelling headline and description, but you can also post samples of your work.
-The Featured section of your profile is where you can upload PDFs and image files, as well as link to articles, videos, and other web pages that showcase your work.
+The Featured section of your profile is where you can upload PDFs and image files, as well as links to articles, videos, and other web pages that showcase your work.

 Another free tool you can use is your Acadium profile.
 It’s completely free to sign up in Acadium and create your profile.
 Fill it with as many details as possible: bio, tools you’re familiar with, educational background, and so on.
-You can also upload your resume, if you wish.
+You can also upload your resume if you wish.

 As you complete an apprenticeship and receive feedback from mentors, their star ratings and review of your work is published on your profile, too.
 Having stellar reviews makes you a very desirable candidate for a marketing job or project.